larsxschneider/larsxschneider.github.io/_posts/2014-03-30-git-p4-bridge.md

 #### Motivation

-The company I work for traditionally uses the [Perforce](http://www.perforce.com/) version control system.
-When I joined the team we started a new project without any dependences to the existing Perforce code base.
-This allowed us to use the [Git](http://git-scm.com/) version control system.
-A couple of months later my team got quite proficient with the git workflow and we moved more and more projects to Git.
+The company I work for traditionally uses [Perforce](http://www.perforce.com/) as version control system.
+When I joined the team we started a new project without any dependencies to the existing Perforce code base.
+This allowed us to use [Git](http://git-scm.com/) instead.
+A couple of months later my team got quite proficient with the Git workflow and we moved more and more projects to Git.
 Even other teams got excited about our workflow and started using Git themselves.
 As a consequence to the increased Git usage we faced the following
 problem: How to integrate
 existing source code managed by Perforce into new Git projects?